A review on ranking problems in statistical learning

 Summarizing, there exist a rich variety of SVM-type ranking algorithms in order to minimize the hard ranking loss, including approaches that provide sparse solutions.
 The approach of \cite{cao} minimizes a weighted hard ranking loss and can be seen as the closest SVM-type approach for localized ranking problems.
-However, note that the algorithms are tailored to bipartite ranking problems.
-Furthermore, SVM solutions are in general hard to interpret.
-In contrast to the AUC-maximizing approaches, the other algorithms make use of a surrogate loss function for the hard ranking loss which is either a pair-wise Hinge or pair-wise squared loss. \ \\
+In general, these SVM-type ranking algorithms are tailored to bipartite ranking problems.
+Note that SVM solutions are in general hard to interpret.
+In contrast to the AUC-maximizing approaches, the other algorithms make use of a surrogate loss function for the hard ranking loss which is either a pair-wise Hinge or pair-wise squared loss.